Dknapik/website-academic/content/SSGA/intro.md

 ## Room: TBA
 ## Zoom link: TBA

-#### If you are interested in joining the mailing list or to give a talk, please email one of the organizers:
+#### If you are interested in joining the mailing list or you would like to give a talk, please email one of the organizers:
 - Xinze Li (xbryanli.li@mail.utoronto.ca)
 - David Knapik (david.knapik@mail.utoronto.ca)
 - Wenkui Du (wenkui.du@mail.utoronto.ca)